bibhas2/CouchTools/README.md

 - **-bucket** - The name of the bucket.
 Defaults to "default".
 - **-url** - The connection URL.
 Defaults to: http://127.0.0.1:8091/pools.
 - **-password** - The bucket password if any.
-- **-keys** - If present, this must be the last option in the command line.
-What follows is a list of one or more keys.
+- **-key** - The key for the query.
+You can supply a composite key by using a JSON array.
+For example: -key ['key1','key2']

 ###Examples